Komuna e Parisit,Tirana, Albania

 understand and use GUI components

 Java: How to Program.
-8th ed. by
+9th

-Deitel & Deitel, (required)
+ed. by Deitel & Deitel,

 Thinking in Java.
 6th

-ed. by Bruce Eckel, Pearson Education. (recommended)
+ed. by Bruce Eckel, Pearson Education. (useful as further reading)

 Course Requirements